Updated: Mar 30

-He would often disappear for 7-10 days at a time and appear somewhat heavier than the last time we saw him on his return as if he had been on vacation somewhere.
+He would often disappear for 7-10 days at a time and appear somewhat heavier than the last time we saw him on his return as if he had been on a cat fat vacation somewhere.

-Max did a great job of controlling the wild squirrel and rodent population on Kuss road and he and the other 38lb forest cat that was once his best feline bud were very territorial indeed after the fight over the murdered squirrel happened between them.
+Max did a great job of controlling the wild squirrel and rodent population on Kuss road and he and the other 38lb forest cat that was once his best feline bud were very territorial indeed after the fight over the murdered squirrel.

-Kuss road was a huge property though and Max was careful about traversing the other cats territory but they did tangle verbally a few times with a huge cat hissing show but he was not much worse for wear after these encounters.
+Kuss road was a huge property though and Max was careful about traversing the other cats territory after that incident but they did tangle verbally a few times with a very loud cat hissing show but he was not much worse for wear after these encounters.

-When he saw Mountain Lions though he scarpered the scene back home and sulked on my lap if I was around to lie on.
+When he saw Mountain Lions though he scarpered the scene back home and sulked on my lap if I was around to lay on.

 Some ducks starting using our pool on the odd occasion and Max immediately set about their removal but this was one fight he was never to win.

-The Ducks actually beat him up pretty bad working in tandem and he learnt a painful lesson about duck bills.
+The Ducks actually beat him up pretty bad working in tandem and he learnt a painful lesson about duck bills in the process.

-The last few years he went from being very playful to just an old guy lazing in the sun and taking life real easy down the final stretch as you can see in the above pose.
+The last few years of his life he went from being very playful to just an old guy lazing in the sun and taking life real easy down the final stretch as you can see in the above pose.

-I am sure he will be reborn as an energetic puppy or kitten if he ever sorted out his identity crises on what he in fact was.
+I am sure he will be reborn as an energetic puppy or kitten if he ever sorts out his identity crises on what he in fact was.